 Park Forest is a medium-sized village located in the state of Illinois.
 With a population of 21,954 people and six constituent neighborhoods, Park Forest is the 114th largest community in Illinois.

 Unlike some villages, Park Forest isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Park Forest are a mix of both white- and blue-collar jobs.
 Overall, Park Forest is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Park Forest who work in office and administrative support (20.25%), teaching (10.86%), and sales jobs (9.97%).
+There are especially a lot of people living in Park Forest who work in office and administrative support (20.09%), sales jobs (9.41%), and teaching (7.91%).

-The overall education level of Park Forest is somewhat higher than in the average US city of 21.84%: 27.17% of adults 25 and older in the village have at least a bachelor's degree.
+The percentage of people in Park Forest who are college-educated is somewhat higher than the average US community of 21.84%: 26.66% of adults in Park Forest have at least a bachelor's degree.

 Park Forest is an extremely ethnically-diverse village.
 The people who call Park Forest home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Park Forest residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Park Forest include Irish, Italian, English, and Polish.